NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_contribution.md

 ### CLA Background

 When someone is the owner of source code, this entity is enabled to change the license to any other license.
-Without a CLA, contributions to a repository via GitHub or GitLab for example use the license of the repository.
+Without a CLA, contributions to a repository via GitHub or GitHub for example use the license of the repository.
 This means that for the copy-left license used in OpenStudyBuilder (GPLv3), contributions are also under the GPLv3 license.
 To enable the owner to change the license, a CLA is needed.
 The CLA is a legal document that gives the owner the right to change the license of the contributions among other rights.
 The CLA is a one-time process and is valid for all contributions to the repository from the entity.

 **Why do we need a CLA?**